SCL Course: Pre-planning Strategy for Health and Humanitarian Organizations

 - Managing Uncertainty

-- Participants receive readings, case studies, spreadsheet files, and lecture slides, and will be given access to the pre-course web-based activities.
+COURSE MATERIALSParticipants receive readings, case studies, spreadsheet files, and lecture slides, and will be given access to the pre- and post-course web-based activities.

 STUDENT REQUIREMENTSStudents need a laptop with Microsoft Excel and the ability to connect to a high-speed internet connection (internet access is provided for onsite portions of course).